 Agent Orange use was so widespread that veterans who served during the Vietnam era were probably exposed to it.
-In fact, the VA will presume that you were exposed to Agent Orange if you "set foot" in Vietnam or served on a ship or vessel in one of Vietnam's inland waterways.
+In fact, the VA will presume that you were exposed to Agent Orange if you served in Vietnam or on a ship in one of Vietnam’s inland waterways.
 Agent Orange and other herbicides were also used during the Korean War, and were stored on military bases in the United States as well.

 If you have been diagnosed with one of the diseases above, you may be eligible for disability compensation.

-At The Rep For Vets®, our highly qualified VA-accredited claims agents will work hard to get you the VA disability compensation you are entitled to.
-They serve veterans throughout the United States, and are dedicated to achieving the best possible results.
+At The Rep For Vets, our highly qualified VA-accredited claims agents will work hard to get you the VA disability compensation you are entitled to.
+We serve veterans throughout the United States and territories, and are dedicated to achieving the best possible results.
 Get in touch today to schedule a 100% free consultation.